top of page

 and so, not love, which holds and takes

-its fortitude from simpler things: the stillness
+its fortitude from simpler things: the open hand

-for sea winds catching its hem in a gust
+dreams, of sea winds catching its hem in a gust

 of sea spray above my knees.
 And you wanted

-to please me because – I would come to see –
+to please me, because, I would come to see,

 that is what lovers do.
 Let’s go back, you said.